 Your drinking water and recycled water plumbing must be completely separate.
 If drinking water is mistakenly plumbed to recycled water outlets (or vice versa) this is called a cross-connection.

 During construction of your home, your plumber will arrange for an independent inspection to ensure your plumbing is installed correctly and there are no cross-connections.

 We also recommend householders conduct a yearly test for cross-connections.
 This only takes a few minutes, and doesn't require a plumber.

 If you think you may have a cross connection, contact us to speak with a member of our Connections team.

 No. New homes must meet the National Construction Code's 6-star rating, which mandates either a rainwater tank for toilet flushing or a solar hot water system.

 However, a Class A recycled water connection will also meet the requirement as an alternative to connecting to a rainwater tank.

 You may still choose to install a rainwater tank too.

-Class A recycled water is strictly monitored to ensure it meets water quality standards in accordance with guidelines set by the Department of Health and the Environment Protection Authority (EPA).
+Class A recycled water is strictly monitored to ensure it meets water quality standards in accordance with guidelines set by the Department of Health and Human Services and the Environment Protection Authority (EPA).

 For general information on recycled water, including the different classes of recycled water and our infrastructure projects, refer to the learning centre page